ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.4 =
+* Added a special target page option: "< None >".
+It makes the selected menu item unclickable.
+This could be useful for creating menu headers and so on.
+* Added a new menu editor colour scheme that's similar to the default WordPress admin colour scheme.
+Click the "Settings" button next to the menu editor page title to switch colour schemes.
+* Fixed strange boxes showing up in the icon selector in Internet Explorer.
+* Fixed duplicate top level menus mysteriously disappearing.
+Now the plugin will properly warn the user that all top level menus must have unique URLs.
+* Fixed an obscure bug where changing the "Target page" from the default setting to "Custom" and back would occasionally make some menu properties suddenly show up as modified for no apparent reason.
+* Fixed incorrect submenu item height and margins in WP 4.0-beta.
+* Fixed a minor layout bug where items with no title would be smaller than other items.
+* Fixed combo-box dropdown button height for WP 3.9.x.
+* Added a workaround for a bug in WordPress Mu Domain Mapping 0.5.4.3.
+* Added a workaround for the very unusual situation where the "user_has_cap" filter is called without a capability.
+* Fixed duplicates of bbPress menu items showing up.
+* Changed the default custom menu icon to the generic "cogwheel" icon from Dashicons.
+* Other small UI changes.
+* Raised minimum requirements to WordPress 3.8 or later.
+This is mainly due to the increased reliance on Dashicons as menu icons.

 = 1.3.2 =
 * Added a large number of menu icons based on the Dashicons icon font.